My Agency Plateaued at $30K-$50K and I Don’t Know Why

 Set a specific start date.
 Put it on your calendar.
 Commit.

-This solves the immediate problem—being stuck at $30K-$50K because you’re the bottleneck in your own agency.
+This system solves the immediate problem—being stuck at $30K-$50K because you’re the bottleneck in your own agency.

 But if you want the complete system for identifying what to delegate first, how to maintain quality through delegation, and when you’re actually ready to hand off key functions: